 The main possible complication to consider is phlebitis: an inflammation of the blood vessel induced in a vein by one or more blood clots.
 Even if it is uncommon during pregnancy, the risk of phlebitis may increase due to uterus dilation.

 This can occur on the surface or in the deep veins, usually in leg or arm, and manifests as:

 - Heavy leg feeling.

 When one or more clots form in a deep vein, they can flow into the blood circulation and reach the heart, causing a pulmonary embolism, which can be fatal.
 This is, therefore, an absolute emergency.

-Finally, be sure to answer all the questions your doctor asks you precisely so that the diagnosis can be perfect.
+Be sure to answer all the questions your doctor asks you precisely so that the diagnosis can be perfect.
 When a good diagnosis is made, it is easier to provide effective treatment.

-- If your legs hurt at night, sleep on slightly elevated legs or lie on your left side to avoid the uterus compression on large blood vessels.
+If your legs hurt at night, sleep on slightly elevated legs or lie on your left side to avoid the uterus compression on large blood vessels.